 Vertical gardens are a popular trend right now, and I’m a huge advocate!
 Many people start growing vertically by adding a few trellises or stakes in their garden to support their vining plants.

 But these days we can break the mold of traditional vertical gardens, and grow plants in fun and exciting ways!
 In this post, I share 15 of my favorite vertical gardening ideas to help inspire you.

 The best part is that these aren’t just pretty pictures.
 All of these projects are from my new book Vertical Vegetables.
 So, if you love these vertical garden design ideas, then you can learn how to build each one step-by-step in the book!

 15 Fabulous DIY Vertical Garden Ideas

-There are tons of different systems and supports for vertical gardens to choose from, and it’s fun to get ideas for your garden.
+There are tons of different ideas to choose from, and it’s fun to look at pictures to get inspiration for your garden.